-I picked The Brighton Mermaid by Dorothy Koomson up at the Radisson along with Big Little Lies, but don’t worry I left two in their place.
+I picked The Brighton Mermaid by Dorothy Koomson up at the Radisson in Fiji along with Big Little Lies, but don’t worry I left two in their place.
 I was drawn to this book for a couple of reasons.
 Firstly, mermaid is in the title so that grabbed my attention immediately.
 Second, one of the main events occurred my birth year, 1993.
 Thirdly, it’s based in Brighton and I’ve had a keen interest in reading books taking place in the UK recently.
 Lastly, the main character was a woman of color and lets be honest most books’ main character is a white woman with blue/green eyes (hair colors range, but there’s always a unique eye color unless we aren’t meant to particularly like them then they have dark eyes) – this is of course just my opinion and I haven’t put much thought into it.

 This book would also be classified as a mystery and bit of a thriller and I really enjoyed it.
 Did a really good job with the twists and turns and I really didn’t have much pegged once the story was unraveled.
 I loved that I didn’t have everything figured out so of course I’m not giving any spoilers.

 “**WINNER OF THE PRECIOUS LIFESTYLE MUST READ OF THE YEAR AWARD 2018**

 Brighton Beach, 1993

 Teenagers Nell and Jude find the body of a young woman and when no one comes to claim her, she becomes known as the Brighton Mermaid.
 Nell is still struggling to move on when, three weeks later, Jude disappears.

 Twenty-five years on, Nell is forced to quit her job to find out who the Brighton Mermaid really was – and what happened to her best friend that summer.